Image Optimisation Tools To Improve Load Speed

 Pictures are important for websites because studies indicate that a relevant image improves engagement and views of a page.
 Images grab our attention and can trigger emotions much more quickly than text.
 Our brains process images almost instantly, but it takes much longer to read copy.
 But do you need worry about image optimisation?

-This has a cost though as it increases the weight of a page and consequentially the page often takes longer to load.
+Serving images has a cost as it increases the weight of a page and consequentially the page often takes longer to load.
 According to the latest HTTP Archive Report which collects technical data from half a million of the web’s most popular websites, the average page now weighs 2,262 KB, up by 16% during 2015.
 The average webpage has grown by 221% since 2010 and well over half (64%)

 of the weight (1,443 KB) is comprised of images.